abhisheksarkar30/dd-trace-go/README.md

-# Go Distributed Tracing by Datadog with integrated logging
+# Distributed Tracing by Datadog with integrated logging on Golang
 ## Flow-Diagram
 ```mermaid
 flowchart TB